jmdobry/angular-cache/src/documents/configuration/onexpire.html.md

 // wait a few seconds

-var value = newCache.get('denver', function (value) {
+var value = newCache.get('denver', {
+    onExpire: function (key, value) {
-    // here value is defined, because we retrieved it from the server });
+        // here value is defined, because the global onExpire callback just retrieved it from the server }
+});
-// here value is undefined because the item with
+// here value is undefined because the item withx
 // the key "denver" has expired and was deleted from the
 // cache when we requested it.
 The callback passed to
 // "get()" will receive the new value for 'denver' which